openstack/charm-guide/doc/source/admin/storage/swift.rst

 .. code-block:: none

-   juju add-relation swift-proxy:swift-storage swift-storage-zone1:swift-storage
+   juju integrate swift-proxy:swift-storage swift-storage-zone1:swift-storage
-   juju add-relation swift-proxy:swift-storage swift-storage-zone2:swift-storage
+   juju integrate swift-proxy:swift-storage swift-storage-zone2:swift-storage
-   juju add-relation swift-proxy:swift-storage swift-storage-zone3:swift-storage
+   juju integrate swift-proxy:swift-storage swift-storage-zone3:swift-storage

 This will result in a three-zone cluster, with each zone consisting of a single storage node, thereby satisfying the replica requirement of three.